awsdocs/aws-php-developers-guide/doc_source/ses-filters.rst

 The following examples show how to:

-* Create an IP address filter using :aws-php-class:`CreateReceiptFilter <api-email-2010-12-01.html#createreceiptfilter>`.
+* Create an email filter using :aws-php-class:`CreateReceiptFilter <api-email-2010-12-01.html#createreceiptfilter>`.
-* List all IP address filters using :aws-php-class:`ListReceiptFilters <api-email-2010-12-01.html.html#listreceiptfilters>`.
+* List all email filters using :aws-php-class:`ListReceiptFilters <api-email-2010-12-01.html.html#listreceiptfilters>`.
-* Remove an IP address filter using :aws-php-class:`DeleteReceiptFilter <api-email-2010-12-01.html.html#deletereceiptfilter>`.
+* Remove an email filter using :aws-php-class:`DeleteReceiptFilter <api-email-2010-12-01.html.html#deletereceiptfilter>`.

 .. include:: text/git-php-examples.txt

 For more information about using |SESlong|, see the |SES-dg|_.

-Create an IP address Filter
+Create an email filter
 ===========================

 Allow or Block emails from a specific IP address.